cedadev/esacci-esgf/README.md

 It will also copy the root catalog from `static/catalog.xml` in this repo.

+### find_ncml.py

+Usage: `./find_ncml.py <catalog>`

+Parse a THREDDS catalog and find paths of all referenced NcML aggregations.
+Print the path of each NcML file relative to the aggregation dir root.

 ### get_host_from_ini.py

 Usage `./get_host_from_ini.py <path to esg.ini> (solr | thredds)`.